NoorSbeih/fit_scoop/README.md

 # fit_scoop

- What is FitScoop?
  FitScoop is an innovative fitness application designed to revolutionize the way people approach their health and wellness routines.
 Our goal was to create an all-encompassing platform that not only motivates users to stay fit but also provides them with personalized tools and resources to achieve their fitness goals.

-💡 Key Features of FitScoop:
+ Key Features of FitScoop:
 - Workout Reviews: Users can read and write reviews for various workouts, helping them choose routines that best fit their needs.
 - User Profiles: Detailed profiles allow users to track their progress, set goals, and share their achievements with the community.
 - Workout Schedules: Users can create and manage personalized workout schedules to stay on track.